Investing in ETFs

 3. Learn more about the Fund:

-• What are the ETF’s trading volume and capitalization?
+• What are the ETF’s trading volume and capitalisation?

 • What is the ETF’s age?